- Asthma Home

 Asthma Friendly School Resources

 Asthma friendly schools are those that make the effort to create safe and supportive learning environments for students with asthma.
-They have policies and procedures that allow students to successfully manage their asthma.
-These schools:
+They include policies and procedures that allow students to successfully manage their asthma.
+Asthma friendly schools support the following:

-- Establish strong links with asthma care providers to ensure appropriate and ongoing health care.
+- Establish strong partner linkages with asthma care providers to ensure appropriate and ongoing health care.

-- Target students who are the most affected by asthma at school to identify and intervene with those in greatest need.
+- Support students who are affected by asthma during the school day and intervene with those in greatest need.

 - Get administrative buy-in and build a team of enthusiastic people across school staff and beyond the health office to support the program.